 Understanding California DUI Penalties

-First-time offenders may face anywhere from:
+First-time offenders may face any of the following:

 - 4 days to 6 months in jail